The 12 Principles of EOP

 I don’t believe in an invisible God existing somewhere.

-I don’t believe in the many unperceived theoretical entities proposed in science fiction or theorised in the so-called new physics, such as wormholes, extra dimensions, dark energy, strange energy, and dark matter.
+I don’t believe in the many unperceived theoretical entities proposed in science fiction or theorised in the so-called new physics, such as wormholes, extra dimensions, dark matter, and strange energy.

 I don’t believe in parallel universes or a multiverse.